From September 2017 many working families will be able to get up to 30 hours of funded childcare a week.

 - it is the term after your child's third birthday, or later until the child reaches compulsory school age

-- you received your code from HMRC prior to the term in which you would like your child to start their 30 hours place.
+- you received your code from HMRC prior to the term in which you would like your child to start their 30 hours place

 Don't forget even if you are not entitled to the 30 hours extended entitlement your child will still be entitled to the universal 15 hours of free early education.

-Please note, if eligible your child will qualify for the funded early years education until they are in a reception class or reach compulsory school age.
+If eligible your child will qualify for the funded early years education until they are in a reception class or reach compulsory school age.

 Check if you can get help with child care costs.
 You can also find information on other schemes to support parents and carers with childcare.